anshg03/GC-WEB/nextjs/README.md

-# Next.js Starter Template

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# **ERP system**

 ## Project Overview

-This project is a web application built with Next.js.
-It includes features such as...
+College ERP System is a web application developed using Next.js for efficient management of academic and extracurricular activities in educational institutions.
+This application integrates features such as Student Profile Management, Course Registration, Attendance Tracking, Grading System, Feedback and Survey System, Event Management, and Career Development Resources.

 ## Installation